Can Dogs Catch The Flu From Humans

 Main Subheading: Understanding Flu Transmission Between Species

 Influenza, commonly known as the flu, is a contagious respiratory illness caused by influenza viruses.
-These viruses infect the nose, throat, and lungs.
-While we often think of the flu as a singular disease, it's actually caused by various strains of influenza viruses that are constantly evolving.
+Day to day, these viruses infect the nose, throat, and lungs.
+Plus, while we often think of the flu as a singular disease, it's actually caused by various strains of influenza viruses that are constantly evolving.
 Different species are susceptible to different strains, which is why understanding cross-species transmission is so important.

-When it comes to dogs and the flu, it's important to differentiate between human influenza viruses and canine-specific respiratory infections.
-Dogs can indeed get the flu, but usually not from the same viruses that affect humans.
-They have their own set of influenza viruses, most notably canine influenza virus (CIV), which includes strains like H3N8 and H3N2.
-These viruses are highly contagious among dogs but pose little to no threat to humans.
+When it comes to dogs and the flu, don't forget to differentiate between human influenza viruses and canine-specific respiratory infections.
+On top of that, they have their own set of influenza viruses, most notably canine influenza virus (CIV), which includes strains like H3N8 and H3N2.
+Now, these viruses are highly contagious among dogs but pose little to no threat to humans.
+Think about it: dogs can indeed get the flu, but usually not from the same viruses that affect humans.
 The key question, therefore, is whether human influenza viruses can jump species and infect dogs.

 Comprehensive Overview